MakeSchool-Tutorials/web-7-react-redux-passwords-app/P09-Password-Strength/content.md

 # What makes a strong password?

 Good question!
-Passwords, as a subject, is worthy of an entire class.
+Passwords, as a subject, are worthy of an entire class!
 For our purpose we will just look at a few features in the broad topic.